abhilashasokan/Professional-Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - Delete 1 duplicated question, and 2 typos improvements.

 **[v1.1.2](../../releases/tag/v1.1.2): November 11, 2023.**

 - Fix all remaining typos with support of automated proofreading software and 1 wrong answer.

+**[v1.1.3]: November 11, 2023.**

+- Fix all remaining typos with support of automated proofreading software and 1 wrong answer.